samuelbalogh/aws-cert-dva-c01/README.md

 ### What is DNS Failover?

-DNS Failover consists of two components: health checks and failover.
+DNS Failover consists of two components: **health checks** and **failover**.
 Health checks are automated requests sent over the Internet to your application to verify that your application is reachable, available, and functional.
 You can configure the health checks to be similar to the typical requests made by your users, such as requesting a web page from a specific URL.
 With DNS failover, Route 53 only returns answers for resources that are healthy and reachable from the outside world, so that your end users are routed away from a failed or unhealthy part of your application.

 ### Does DNS Failover support Elastic Load Balancers (ELBs) as endpoints?